remykarem/remykarem.github.io/books-src/cryptography-book/src/scenarios.md

 # Scenarios

-- Only signing the timestamp when sending HTTP requests
+- Only signing the timestamp when sending HTTP requests (server does not store the signed timestamp)

    **Authenticity** — weak authenticity as the request can be replayed within _k_ seconds (where _k_ is set by the server and guessed by the attacker)